The Association for Play Therapy, Inc. (APT) designates individuals and organizations as Approved Providers to

 Types of Approved Providers

-- Type II application - an agency or individual providing play therapy training at one event that neither extends beyond five (5) consecutive days nor offers more than 25 hours of play therapy credit
+Type II – Provides play therapy training at one event that neither extends beyond five (5) consecutive days nor offers more than 25 hours of play therapy credit.

 Changes to the Supervised Play Therapy Experience & Supervision Credentialing Requirement

 Effective January 1, 2020, hours earned toward the supervised play therapy experience and supervision requirements for the RPT and RPT-S applications must be under the supervision of an RPT-S only.
-Any supervised play therapy experience and supervision hours accrued prior to January 1, 2020 will be accepted provided they fall under the current guidelines.
+Any supervised play therapy experience and supervision hours accrued prior to January 1, 2020 will be accepted provided they fall under the existing guidelines at time of attainment.
 Please refer to the Guide for further instruction.
 If you were conferred the RPT or RPT-S credential prior to January 1, 2020, this change will NOT affect you.
 APT dedicated a special section of its magazine to the 2020 changes and it can be viewed here.

 Changes to the Definition of Contact & Non-Contact Hours for Continuing Education

 Effective January 1, 2020, contact hours are defined as "in-person" instruction only.
 Live webinars, recorded webinars, book studies, etc. are defined as non-contact hours and are limited to 50 hours towards the APT credentialing application.
-If you were conferred the RPT or RPT-S credential prior to January 1, 2020, this change will NOT affect you.
 APT dedicated a special section of its magazine to the 2020 changes and it can be viewed here.